pranabmainali/CheckOutSimulator/README.md

 In order to simulate this software yourself clone download this repository, open the run.java file and populate the database with your own products.

-To see a video presentation of the simulation click go to https://pranabmainali.com/selfcheckoutstation/checkoutstation.
+To see a video presentation of the simulation go to https://pranabmainali.com/selfcheckoutstation/checkoutstation.